go-rod/rod/.github/CONTRIBUTING.md

 ## Terminology

 When we talk about type in the doc we use [gopls](https://github.com/golang/tools/tree/master/gopls) symbol query syntax.
-For example, when we say `rod.Page.PDF`, you can run:
+For example, when we say `rod.Page.PDF`, you can run the below to locate the file and line of it:

 ```bash
 gopls workspace_symbol -matcher=fuzzy rod.Page.PDF$
 ```

-to locate the file and line of it.

 ## Run tests